benjaminchait/www/2022-sf-visit/index.md

   * You can also tell us where you want to meet, and we can exchange text messages or whatnot to coordinate.
   * We expect stops near Glen Park for breakfast; the Inner Sunset (or Golden Gate Park) for lunch; and Lands End for a beverage.
 Snacks and lots of coffee along the way.
 * Weather could change these plans, so keep an eye out for updates (and/or just keep in touch with one of us).

+We hope you join us!

+— Cara and Benjamin

+---

+This map shows our path last trip:

 ![Screenshot of last trip](/2022-sf-visit/9CF6F672-EB86-4C2E-A73F-AE4350235A54.jpeg)